KaTeX/KaTeX/.github/ISSUE_TEMPLATE/rendering-bug-report.md

 - [ ] Check the bug is reproducible in [the demo](https://katex.org).
 If not, check KaTeX is up-to-date and installed correctly.

 **Describe the bug:**
 A clear and concise description of what the bug is.
+If your installation is available on the web or you can provide a minimal repo or CodePen that reproduces the bug, please add the link to it.

 **(La)TeX code:**
 The code of (La)TeX you tried to render: